mattpolicastro/polibot/README.md

 ### Adding clips

-The soundboard points to two sample clips for demonstration purposes, but it's easy to add your own.
+The soundboard points to two sample clips for demonstration purposes when there aren't any files loaded, but it's easy to add your own.
 Drop your audio files in the `src/assets/sounds/` folder (named with either spaces or underscores) and they should generally take care of themselves.
 Sorting is arbitrary.

 ### Compiles and hot-reloads for development
 ```